influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/genericEventSource.md

 withUrl(url)
 ```

-URL of the gRPC server that implements the event source.
+"URL of the gRPC server that implements the event source."

 ## obj authSecret

-SecretKeySelector selects a key of a Secret.
+"SecretKeySelector selects a key of a Secret."

 ### fn authSecret.withKey